 The delivery of the BA (Hons) Fine Art course is very good.
 You receive a lot of one-on-one support and are pushed to try new techniques and develop your ideas.
 The studio spaces give you plenty of working space, and you are also surrounded by work from other students, which can be good for inspiration.
-My studio is my home away from home during term time, and I enjoy surrounding myself with other creatives and having somewhere to experiment.
-We also have free access to traditional and state-of-the-art printmaking equipment, wood and metal work tools and the University also offers an online shop for better deals on materials.
+My studio was my home away from home during term time, and I enjoyed surrounding myself with other creatives and having somewhere to experiment.
+There is also free access to traditional and state-of-the-art printmaking equipment, wood and metal work tools.
 The Fab Lab is also really helpful with bigger installations, for larger wood or acrylic projects.

 If I was to give advice to future students, I would say make sure you pick the right course for you.
 You will only have a fulfilling journey if you pick the course that you will be interested in.
 Research is key before studying anywhere – make sure it’s where you want to go and what you want to do and you’ll get the best from your experience.